-- You should receive a 999 acknowledgement from your clearinghouse. - You should also receive 277CA response file with initial status of the Claims from your clearinghouse. - You should contact your local clearinghouse representative if you experience any problems with your transmission.
+- You should receive a 999 acknowledgement from your clearinghouse. - You should also receive 277CA response file with initial status of the Claims from your clearinghouse. - You should refer to the Molina Companion Guide for information on the response format and messages. - You should contact your local clearinghouse representative if you experience any problems with your transmission.